khudgins/documentation/console/budget/reports.rst

 Reports
 -------
-Using the enStratus console, it is also possible to view detailed reports of your account.
+Using the Enstratius console, it is also possible to view detailed reports of your account.

 For an even more granular view of how resources are being used in the account, navigate to Console > Reports.
 Several options are presented in a tabbed interface.
 Choose the tab